-Hi, my name is John and I started this blog junior year of college.
+Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

 I started with self-publishing with the help of free content and self-publishing courses.
 Later started getting familiar with the affiliate marketing world.

-Long story short, I had success self-publishing books on Amazon (some I wrote and some I didn’t), but I was still stuck with challenging school work in a major that I had lost interest in (even though I was part of the Tau Beta Pi engineering honor society).
+Long story short, I had success self-publishing books on Amazon (some I wrote and some I didn’t).
+However, I was still stuck with challenging school work in a major that I had lost interest in (even though I was part of the Tau Beta Pi engineering honor society).

 The Start of My Online Marketing Career